Ranunculus jovis

 Ranunculus jovis is a species of buttercup known by the common name Utah buttercup or Jupiter buttercup.
-It is native to the mountain west of the United States, from Nevada to Wyoming.
-It is a petite plant, growing a few centimeters tall on hairless stems with a few deeply divided fingerlike leaves at the base.
+It is native to the mountains west of the United States, from Nevada to Wyoming.
+It is a small plant, growing a few centimeters tall on hairless stems with a few deeply divided fingerlike leaves at the base.
 It produces yellow flowers with five rounded petals, yellow stamens around a central nectary.